 The right balance depends on your project stage, funding, and regulatory pathway.
 Many companies start with quick, low-cost appearance prototypes and gradually progress to robust, compliant prototypes as the design matures.

-Tips for a Successful Medical Device Prototyping Journey
+Tips for a Successful Medical Device Prototyping Journey– Risk Mitigation, Design Controls & Early Regulatory Planning

 - “According to Grand View Research, the global medical device market is projected to reach $857 billion by 2030, emphasizing the growing demand for innovative, compliant prototypes.”